 Dizziness, lightheadedness, or fainting may occur with this medicine.
 This is more common if you have kidney disease, low blood pressure, or if you are taking a diuretic (water pill).
 Taking plenty of fluids each day may help.
 Drink plenty of water during exercise or in hot weather.
 Check with your doctor if you have severe nausea, vomiting, or diarrhea that does not stop.
 This may cause you to lose too much water.

 Ketoacidosis (high ketones and acid in the blood) may occur while you are using this medicine.
 This can be life-threatening and requires immediate medical attention.
 Your doctor may give you insulin, fluid, and carbohydrate replacement to treat this condition.
 Tell your doctor right away if you have nausea, vomiting, trouble breathing, increased thirst or urination.

 Tell your doctor if you have bloody urine, decrease in how much or how often you urinate, painful or difficult urination, lower back or side pain, fever, chills, or swelling of the face, finger, or lower legs.
 These may be symptoms of a serious kidney problem.

 Let your doctor or dentist know you are using this medicine.
-Your doctor may advise you to stop using this medicine before you have major surgery or diagnostic tests, especially tests that use a contrast dye.
+Your doctor may advise you to stop using this medicine at least 3 days before you have major surgery or diagnostic tests, especially tests that use a contrast dye.

 This medicine may cause vaginal yeast infections in women and yeast infections of the penis in men.
 This is more common in patients who have a history of genital yeast infections or in men who are not circumcised.
 Women may have a vaginal discharge, itching, or odor.
 Men may have redness, itching, swelling, or pain around the penis, or a discharge with a strong odor from the penis.
 Check with your doctor right away if you have any of these symptoms.